OS2iot/OS2iot-docs/CONTRIBUTING.md

 You don't need to change any of our code or documentation to be a contributor!

+## Security policy

+For any security related issues, please do not open a public GitHub issue.
+Instead, email them to os2@os2.eu.

 ## Documentation and code in pull requests

 If you want to add to the documentation or code of one of our projects you should make a pull request.